schklom/Mirror-workflows/README.md

 - Comments
 - Tagging users

+These features will not be added, and I will not investigate adding them:

+- Viewing or interacting with a private profile's timeline

 ## Instances

-There is currently no official Bibliogram instance.
+There is currently no official Bibliogram instance, but there will be in the future.

-Perflyst has hosted an instance on https://bibliogram.snopyta.org ([example page](https://bibliogram.snopyta.org/u/instagram)), but this is not managed by me and I cannot verify its code.
+For now, you can see a list of instances created by the community [on the wiki page](https://github.com/cloudrac3r/bibliogram/wiki).

 If you only use one computer, you can install Bibliogram on that computer and then access the instance through localhost.